 Along with that, you’re looking for a $.50 or less CPC.
 If you’re monitoring ads to decide if you should turn them off or keep them running, I’d use CPC as the guiding principal.
 Anything over $.50 I usually turn off.
 The best goal to shoot for is CPC of $.35 or less.
-I leave those in the $.35 to $.50 range running because stats can change a lot over the course of a day both up and down, and the ads in that range often so some improvement over time.
+I allow those in the $.35 to $.50 range to continue their run, because stats can change a lot over the course of a day both up and down.
+The ads in that range often so some improvement over time.

 But seriously neither of these numbers matter until you check out your sales’ dashboard and see how many of these clicks resulted in someone purchasing a book.
 If your sales’ rate is higher than average, you can get by with lower CTR and a higher CPC.